aidudezzz/deepbots-tutorials/cartPoleTutorial/README.md

 Before implementing the base environment methods, we will first implement the `respawnRobot()` method, which spawns the *CartPole robot* node, resetting it to its initial state, using several Webots methods.
 This method also uses the `simulationResetPhysics()` supervisor method to reset the simulation.
-Lastly, it resets the `self.messageReceived` variable used in the background for robot-supervisor communication.

 (mind the indentation of the following code snippets, the following methods all belong inside the *CartpoleSupervisor* class)